Guide for Clubs at Step 7 looking to move to Step 6

 What can Sports Ground Development do to help?

-1. We can provide a quotation for any element of the development from our national network of contractors where we have negotiated competitive rates
+1. We can provide a quotation for any element of the development from our own in-house product range or via our national network of contractors where we have negotiated competitive rates

 2. We can manage the tender process on your behalf, obtaining a minimum of 3 quotes from our database of leading providers, and can also utilise local contractors as required.
 In this respect we would be acting on a consultancy & project management basis to avoid a conflict of interest

-4. We can prepare, submit and manage your funding applications
+4. We can prepare, submit and manage your funding application to the Football Foundation

 The full grading document can be downloaded from the FA at